jalalirs/arielml/README.md

 python tools/data_inspector.py
 ```

-This will launch the GUI, allowing you to load planet data, apply calibration steps, and visualize the results on either the CPU or GPU.
+This will launch the GUI, allowing you to load planet data, apply calibration steps, detrend the light curves with different models, and visualize the final phase-folded transit signal.

+---

 ## 🔮 Next Steps

 With the data processing foundation now complete, the project will focus on the following machine learning and analysis tasks:

+1.  **Enhance Detrending Models:** Implement a more sophisticated **Gaussian Process (GP)** model in our detrending framework.
+This is the gold standard for this type of time-series analysis and will provide a powerful alternative for noise modeling and robust uncertainty estimation, which is critical for the competition's GLL metric.
-1.  **Detrending:** Implement algorithms to remove systematic noise from the 1D light curves to isolate the exoplanet transit signal.
+2.  **Feature Engineering:** Extract features from the final light curves (e.g., the transit depth at each wavelength).
-2.  **Model Building:** Develop machine learning models to predict the transit depth (the spectrum) from the clean light curves.
+3.  **Model Building:** Develop machine learning models to predict the transit depth (the spectrum) from the clean light curves.
-3.  **Pipeline Integration:** Create end-to-end training and prediction pipelines to generate the final competition submission.
+4.  **Pipeline Integration:** Create end-to-end training and prediction pipelines to generate the final competition submission.